 Hyundai Motor, Aptiv to set up US$4b self-driving car venture

-[SEOUL] Hyundai Motor Group will invest US$1.6 billion in a joint venture to develop self-driving vehicle technologies with Aptiv, the biggest overseas investment by the South Korean carmaker to catch up to rivals in the autonomous car market.
+HYUNDAI Motor Group will invest US$1.6 billion in a joint venture (JV) to develop self-driving vehicle technologies with Aptiv, the biggest overseas investment by the South Korean carmaker to catch up to rivals in the autonomous car market.

-Dublin-headquarterd Aptiv, which will own 50 per cent of the joint venture, will contribute its autonomous driving technology, intellectual property, and about 700 employees focused on the development of scalable autonomous driving solutions.
+Dublin-headquartered Aptiv, which will own 50 per cent of the JV, will contribute its autonomous driving technology, intellectual property, and about 700 employees focused on the development of scalable autonomous driving solutions.

-Aptiv chief executive Kevin Clark in a joint interview with Hyundai executive vice chairman and heir apparent Euisun Chung on Monday said the joint venture at this point would not get involved in running ride-hailing, data or network services of its own.
+Aptiv chief executive Kevin Clark in a joint interview with Hyundai executive vice chairman and heir apparent Euisun Chung on Monday said the JV at this point would not get involved in running ride-hailing, data or network services of its own.

 Instead, the new firm would begin testing fully driverless systems in 2020 and have a production-ready autonomous driving platform available for robotaxi providers, fleet operators and automakers in 2022.

-"Uber is developing its own technology, but potentially our technology could be better than theirs and then they could also become our customers," Mr Chung said through a translator.
+"Uber is developing its own technology, but potentially our technology could be better than theirs and then they could also become our customers," Mr Chung said.

 The executives said their technology would be tested and developed across Asia, Europe and the United States to offer products tailored to major markets.
 They said they would discuss additional alliance members going forward.